Approximate Bregman Proximal Gradient Algorithm for Relatively Smooth Nonconvex Optimization: Introduction

-which is the second-order approximation of $\phi(\bx)$ around $\by$ in $D_\phi(\bx,\by)$.
+which is the second-order approximation of $\phi(\x)$ around $\y$ in $D_\phi(\x,\y)$.
 Using $\tilde{D}_\phi$ instead of $D_\phi$, we propose a new algorithm, named the approximate Bregman proximal gradient algorithm (ABPG).
 Because the subproblem of ABPG can be formulated as a quadratic formula, it is easier to solve than~\eqref{subprob:bpg}.
-In particular, when $\phi$ is strongly convex and $g\equiv0$, the subproblem of ABPG is always expressed in a closed form.
+When $\phi$ is strongly convex and $g\equiv0$, the subproblem of ABPG always has a closed-form solution given by $\x^{k+1} = \x^k - \frac{1}{\lambda}\nabla^2\phi(\x^k)^{-1}\nabla f(\x^k)$.
+When $\phi$ is separable, \ie, $\nabla^2\phi(\x^k)$ is diagonal, and $g$ is prox-friendly, the subproblem of ABPG reduces to the proximal calculus (see also Section~\ref{sec:numerical-experiments} and Remark~\ref{remark:lp} for specific examples).
+Table~\ref{tab:example-abpg-subprob} summarizes these facts.

 Similarly to BPG, we can analyze the convergence results of ABPG under the smooth adaptable property.
-ABPG uses the line search procedure to ensure the accuracy of the approximate Bregman distance $\tilde{D}_\phi(\bx,\by)$.
+ABPG uses the line search procedure to ensure the accuracy of the approximate Bregman distance $\tilde{D}_\phi(\x,\y)$.
 We have proven that the line search procedure is well-defined under the smooth adaptable property.
 We have established the global subsequential convergence under standard assumptions.
 We have also established the global convergence for the special case $g\equiv0$ under the Kurdyka--\L ojasiewicz (KL) property.